Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Overview of Main Issues on Airborne Pathogen Transmission

 Pathogen-laden droplets are emitted to the air from an infected human via respiratory activities such as coughing, sneezing, speaking and breathing.
 These activities have different initial droplet velocities allowing different propagation distances.
-For instance, the initial velocities for coughing and breathing are about $10$ m/s \cite{ai2018airborne} and $2.4$ m/s \cite{zhang2020close}, respectively.
-Therefore, a cough can infect people at a greater distance than breathing in still air.
-Furthermore, the expiratory droplets are defined according to their diameters where aerosols and large droplets are assumed to have smaller and larger diameters than the size range $5$-$10$ $\mu$m, respectively \cite{ai2018airborne}.
+For instance, the initial velocities for coughing and breathing are about $10$ m/s and $2.67$ m/s, respectively \cite{ai2018airborne}.
+Therefore, a cough can infect people at a greater distance than breathing in still air in a short time interval.
+However, breathing can be more effective than coughing or sneezing for longer intervals due to the continuous emission.
+Furthermore, the expiratory droplets are defined according to their diameters where aerosols and large droplets are assumed to have smaller and larger diameters than $10$ $\mu$m, respectively \cite{mittal2020flow}.
 While speaking, sneezing, and coughing release more large droplets into the air, breathing mostly contains aerosols.
+In addition, larger droplets settle to the ground due to gravity before evaporation and smaller droplets can become aerosols via evaporation depending on the temperature and relative humidity (RH) \cite{seminara2020biological}.
+For long durations, aerosols can be more infectious than large droplets, since they can remain suspended in the air and be drifted by airflows.

-\subsubsection{Air Distribution}
+\subsection{Air Distribution}

 In addition to the initial velocity, emitted droplets are influenced by the airflows, similar to a MC channel with drift.
 In outdoor environments, winds carry the droplets and dilute the concentration of pathogens via dispersion.
 Therefore, it is less probable to get infected in outdoor environments.
-However, in indoor environments such as hospitals, offices or residential buildings, airflows generated by ventilation systems are critical for the spread of pathogens due to the circulation of air in bounded conditions.
-Furthermore, personalized ventilation and exhaust systems are proposed as advanced ventilation systems to diminish the infection risk \cite{ai2018airborne}.
-These air distributions are required to be considered for realistic indoor airborne transmission models.
+However, in indoor environments such as hospitals or offices, airflows generated by ventilation systems are critical for the spread of pathogens due to the circulation of air in bounded conditions \cite{ai2018airborne}.

-\subsubsection{Posture, Relative Orientation, Distance and Movement of the Human}
+\subsection{Posture, Relative Orientation, Distance and Movement of the Human}